reallistic/README.md/resume.md

 # Michael Chase
 #### East Bay, CA ~ [Email](mailto:mrmchase08+github@gmail.com) ~ [LinkedIn](https://www.linkedin.com/in/mikechase01/) ~ [GitHub](https://github.com/reallistic) | v09.17 | [pdf](resume.pdf)

+## Motivation
+> Building software is an art form.
+There is (almost) no greater joy than coming together with the best engineers in the best working conditions to make great software and solve some tough challenges along the way.
+Like most artwork, you may have an idea of what you want to create going in, but what you come out with will surprise you when you put your heart into it.

 ## Experience
 **Senior Software Engineer** | [Ancestry](https://www.ancestry.com) | Aug 2015 - Present | San Francisco, CA

 *Starting out as a Software Engineer, I contributed to a team tasked with improving and maintaining the E-Commerce front-end website.
-In my role I contributed to the Python Tornado server that helped us scale, as well as the Angular 1 code providing the UX.
+We built upon the Python Tornado server that helped us scale, as well as the Angular code providing the UX.
-As a Senior Software Engineer, I helped lead a small team whose focus was collecting as much data as possile via a Survey api and site, backed by MySQL, NodeJS, Memcached, and React.*
+As a Senior Software Engineer, I helped drive the development of a full stack survey application backed by MySQL, NodeJS, Memcached, and React.*

 Technologies - Python, NodeJS, MySQL, Memcached, Docker + Kubernetes, React, Angular 1 + 2, Terraform, AWS (ECS, EC2, KMS, and more).

-- Extended functionality on a C# api serving as a proxy to allow new order types.
+- Extended functionality on a C# stack serving as a proxy to allow new order types.
 - Stiched together Pika, Celery (RabbitMQ), and defunct library tornado-celery to implement async celery <==> Tornado interactions.
 - Designed and implemented localized MySQL question content system with versioning.
 - Used Terraform to ship HIPAA compliant AWS ECS deployment.
 - Utilized Jenkins for all code deployments.
-- Added a custom client-side utility for calling React-Redux actions to streamline testing.
+- Added a custom client-side utility that enabled calling React-Redux actions which streamlined testing.

 **Founding Engineer -> Consultant** | [Sequel](https://www.sequel.me) | Aug 2015 - Present | San Francisco, CA

 *Our v1 product, **Query**, allowed users to share data about themselves in a controlled way.
-As 1 of the founding engineers, my responsibilities led me to architect and help implement a React-Native app and Python api that allows users to create ACL’s for their data.
+As 1 of the founding engineers, my responsibilities led me to architect and help implement a React-Native app and Python api that allows users to manage who had access to their data.
 Our v2 product, **Sequel**, aims to promote a more meaningfull way of sharing ideas.*

 Technologies - Python, Redis, Heroku, MongoDB, React-Native, React
 - Built a Python Flask api/websocket server that could be easily scaled thanks to the power of Gevent and MongoDB.